jonathantsang/jonathantsang.github.io2/blog/general/18/general18.md

 **Worst tracks:** none

-**My Top 5 Tracks of 2020: (no order)** Happiness is a Butterfly (Lana Del Rey), all the good girls go to hell (Billie Ellish), War Baby (Roddy Ricch), Use This Gospel (Kanye West)
+**My Top 5 Tracks of 2020: (no order)**
+- Happiness is a Butterfly (Lana Del Rey)
+- all the good girls go to hell (Billie Ellish)
+- War Baby (Roddy Ricch)
+- Use This Gospel (Kanye West)
+- Daylight (Taylor Swift)

 **Top Tracks (Honourable Mentions, no order):**

 Lana Del Rey:
-- Venice Bitch
-- Fuck it I love you
-- The Greatest
-- Love Song
-- The Next Greatest American Record
+- Venice Bitch, Fuck it I love you, The Greatest, Love Song The Next Greatest American Record

 Roddy Ricch:
-- Gods Eyes
-- Bacc Seat
-- Prayers to the Trap God
+- Gods Eyes, Bacc Seat, Prayers to the Trap God, Tip Toe, Intro

-- Tip Toe
+Taylor Swift:
+- Paper Rings, I think he knows, Cornelia Street, I forgot that you existed

 Tyler the Creator:
-- EARFQUAKE
-- GONE GONE / THANK YOU
+- EARFQUAKE, GONE GONE / THANK YOU, I THINK, NEW MAGIC WAND
-- I THINK
-- NEW MAGIC WAND

 Kanye:
 - Closed on Sunday (lol)